 My laptop generally comes everywhere with me.
 It’s an Apple Macbook Pro 13″ with Touch Bar, so it’s nice and light and easy to fit in my backpack.
 It doesn’t always come on short haul trips within Australia but if I am going overseas it is always packed.
 I generally load up some movies or TV shows I need to catch up on so I have something to do if I get stuck down in my hotel room.
 It also gets pulled out if I need to do any web browsing that just can’t be done on a mobile screen.

 If I really know I am going to be taking shots of something that I can’t trust my mobile for I might pack my camera.
 I have a Canon SX60HS.
 While I am far from a photographic genius I still manage to get great shots without much skill and being a superzoom camera it is great for taking shots of things without being up close.
 Because it is bulky and I am often worried about it being damaged in transit I don’t often take it overseas.
 It’s also difficult taking long distance shots and especially video without a tripod and this really isn’t practical to take on an international flight.
+I’m honestly not much of a photographer so this is low on my priority list on most trips.

 Cables Cables Cables